No Fee Unless You Win

 The form which injured workers use to apply for benefits is form IC01.
 Most people who file this form do so with the help of a workers’ compensation attorney.
 It is possible to file this form without an attorney, and the IWCC has guidelines for people who are representing themselves in their workers’ compensation cases.
 The first page of the form asks for general information about the injured worker and the place, time, and nature of the injury.
 The second page is for proof that a copy of the form was delivered to the respondent, namely the employer against whom the workers’ compensation claim is being made.
 This page of the form must be notarized.

 Although workers’ compensation laws are designed to help people injured on the job get the support they need, applying for workers’ compensation benefits can be an arduous and time-consuming process.
 An experienced workers’ compensation lawyer can help you navigate the steps to recovering compensation for your work injuries.
-Contact Walton Telken Attorneys at Law in the Edwardsville, Illinois area to see if you need help with your workers’ compensation claim or are considering filing a lawsuit.
+Contact Walton Telken Bragee Attorneys at Law in the Edwardsville, Illinois area to see if you need help with your workers’ compensation claim or are considering filing a lawsuit.